malcolmlett/robovac/README.md

 this gives the opportunity to experiment with different forms of network and learning algorithm; 4) In order to implement online fine-tuning, I need key outputs from each component to feed into the loss function.

 ## Experiments

 Each development stage goes through many experiments.
 They are available under the various `experiments-xxx` folders:
 * [experiments-slam](experiments-slam/README.md)

+## Acknowledgments

+The DeepLearning.AI
+[Deep Learning Specialization](https://www.deeplearning.ai/courses/deep-learning-specialization/) course by Andrew Ng has had a profound influence on the development of this work.
+Dr. Ng's advise for troubleshooting models and on where to focus improvement effort is an ongoing guide.
+The original UNet that the SLAM model is based on was heavily inspired by the example presented within the course.